foxcpp/maddy/docs/reference/checks/command.md

 Two codes are defined implicitly, exit code 1 causes the message to be rejected with a permanent error, exit code 2 causes the message to be quarantined.
-Both action can be overriden using the 'code' directive.
+Both action can be overridden using the 'code' directive.